In the summer, you should bathe your dog about once every three months. In this article we go through this matter in detail…

 How Often Should I Bathe My Dog in Summer?
-The Bathing Frequency

 In the summer, you should bathe your dog about once every three months.
 That’s a good number to work with, but you should use your common sense for the matter.

 Cleaning your skin and hair every day and doing deep cleans on your body can harm the oils that help you retain moisture.

 Even though once every three months is common for bathing your dog, there are still a few factors that you need to keep in mind.

-The Fur Length and Properties
+Bathing My Dog – Fur Length and Properties

 If your dog is covered in thick mangy fur, then it probably needs to be bathed more often than dogs that have shorter fur.